nerdschoolbergen/introduction-to-javascript/task-3/README.md

 * Add a call to this function to `submitFormHandler` and try running the code and add some tasks.
 To check if localStorage is updated, simply type `localStorage` into your JavaScript console.

 * Try refreshing the page.
-You will notice that `localStorage` is empty and all the tasks we added previously are gone.
+You will notice that the page still does not display tasks stored in `localStorage`.

 ### Reading from storage
 We need to retrieve our task data from `localStorage` on page load.